tetherless-world/ontology-engineering/oe2020/patient-guideline-recommender/demo.md

 If I ate 1800 calories today (net -200), with no calories burned from exercise, have I met my dietary goal of losing weight??

 #### Query:
 In this query, we first find the guideline candidates (`?guideline`) to answer this question.
-After that, we find the associated cohort, and the type of its members (`?userConstraint`).
+After that, we find the associated cohort, and the type of its members.
 Because of the question ('...have I met my dietary goal...'), we only consider guidelines that are have some restriction based on `pgo:hasWeightGoal`.
 We then test if guideline is applicable to the current user (in this example, `individuals:NamirXiaUser`).
 Finally, we find the target of the recommendation (`?recTarget`) and test if the user has satisfied the recommendation.

 In SPARQL on the inferred ontology, run:
 ```sparql